5 ways teachers can use tablets in the classroom

-Educators are increasingly discovering imaginative ways to use the iPad™ and other handheld tablets in the classroom, says Kathy Cook, director of educational technology for the University of Phoenix College of Education.
+Educators are increasingly discovering imaginative ways to use the iPad® and other handheld tablets in the classroom, says Kathy Cook, director of educational technology for the University of Phoenix College of Education.

-“iPads can be used effectively in the classroom as a textbook and document viewer, as well as a productivity, note-taking and administrative tool,” adds Cook, a former Arizona public school teacher who currently serves as faculty for undergraduate and master’s degree programs in the College of Education.
+“IPads can be used effectively in the classroom as a textbook and document viewer, as well as a productivity, note-taking and administrative tool,” adds Cook, a former Arizona public school teacher who currently serves as an instructor of education programs.
 “They help tear down classroom walls and allow students to broaden their learning opportunities."

 1. Help students become global learners.

-Videoconferencing capabilities through FaceTime™ and other apps allow students to connect with people throughout the global learning community, says Cook.
+Video conferencing capabilities through FaceTime® and other apps allow students to connect with people throughout the global learning community, Cook says.
 “For example, if a student is conducting a scientific report,” she notes, “the student might reach out and conduct a short interview with a scientist.”

 2. Make every instructional minute count.

-Educators can use iPads to maximize instruction during potentially wasted transitions, such as those last five minutes before lunch, Cook advises.
-Teachers and administrators can increase learning time by encouraging students to use iPads to study on their own.
+Educators can use tablets to maximize instruction during potentially wasted transitions, such as those last five minutes before lunch, Cook advises.
+Teachers and administrators can increase learning time by encouraging students to use the devices to study on their own.
 Students might choose to read, practice grammar or math skills, or use educational apps, she suggests.

-The size and durability of these tablets make them an ideal device for younger students to use while rotating through their learning groups, Cook says.
-While the teacher is sitting with a small reading group, for example, other students can deepen their comprehension of specific concepts by using iPads strategically located at learning areas elsewhere in the classroom.
+The size and durability of these tablets make them ideal devices for younger students to use while rotating through their learning groups, Cook says.
+While the teacher is sitting with a small reading group, for example, other students can deepen their comprehension of specific concepts by using tablet devices strategically located at learning areas elsewhere in the classroom.
 They might work collaboratively on an activity, such as creating a mind map, or play an educational game together or independently.

 4. Create opportunities for students to generate content.